⚡ Electrical Tips

 5. Compliance certificate.
 You receive documentation confirming the work meets current Australian Standards.

 Power is typically off for 2–4 hours during the upgrade.
 Your electrician will let you know the expected timeframe in advance.
+During a switchboard upgrade, your electrician will often install new safety switches and circuit breakers.
+You may also want to add new power points or light switches at the same time.
+See our light switch installation cost guide for pricing.

 Brisbane-Specific Considerations